tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 Classes (when being used as a type), type aliases, and interfaces with generics are parameterized (all require that you pass type arguments).
-Functions and function types do not have parameterized generics.
+Functions and function types do not have parameterized generics (functions and function types with generics don't require to pass type arguments to use them).

 say, `React.Component<Props, State>` is a parameterized generic class type (it's necessary to pass `Props` and `State` types when using this class type).